RRRiven/HuffmanCodes/README.md

 # HuffmanCodes
-Simple implementation of a Huffman encoder/decoder in C++
+Simple implementation of a Huffman encoder/decoder in C++.

+Feature complete.